-New York — Mitsubishi said Tuesday it has entered cooperative agreements with NVIDIA and Aspen Media Products to distribute and promote use of PC-based 3-D video games with Mitsubishi DLP rear-projection sets.
+First the company revealed that it has entered cooperative agreement with NVIDIA and Aspen Media Products to distribute and promote use of PC-based 3-D video games with Mitsubishi DLP rear-projection sets.

-Starting in July, the three companies will make 3-D gaming systems, including a Mitsubishi HD DLP TV set, Aspen Media Products Windows Media server and various 3-D video games, available for demonstrations in Fry’s Electronics and select A/V specialty stores before rolling out wider to about 300 stores of varying distribution channels across the country throughout the summer, said David Naranjo, Mitsubishi product development director.
+As for 3-D, starting in July, Mitsubishi and its partner companies will demonstrate 3-D gaming entertainment systems, including a Mitsubishi HD DLP TV set, Aspen Media Products Windows Media server and various 3-D video games, in select Fry's Electronics, Ken Cranes and other A/V specialty stores.
+From there Mitsubishi plans to widen the rollout to about 300 storefronts in varying distribution channels across the country throughout the summer, said David Naranjo, Mitsubishi product development director.

 Initially, the various components of the 3-D ensemble will be sold separately, Naranjo said, but the companies are working out a means of selling complete 3-D bundled packages down the road.